CCS/HCS/SS#2/SB 754 - This act modifies provisions relating to health care.

 Currently, for the purposes of the State Legal Expense Fund a free health clinic is defined as a nonprofit community health center, exempt from federal taxation, which provides primary care and preventative services to people without health insurance without charge.
 This amendment changes the term "free health clinic" to "community health clinic" and modifies its definition by removing the without charge qualification.

 The amendment also excludes federally funded community health centers and rural health clinics from the description of nonprofit community health centers for the purposes of the State Legal Expense Fund.

 MENINGOCOCCAL VACCINE (Section 174.335)

-Under this act, each student attending a public institution of higher education who lives in on-campus housing must receive the meningococcal vaccine unless he or she has a medical or religious exemption.
+Beginning in the 2015-2016 school year, each student attending a public institution of higher education who lives in on-campus housing must receive the meningococcal vaccine unless he or she has a medical or religious exemption.
 The Department of Higher Education must oversee, supervise, and enforce this requirement and may promulgate rules.
 The Department of Higher Education may consult with the Department of Health and Senior Services.
 This act contains a delayed effective date of July 1, 2015.

 UMBILICAL CORD BLOOD BANK (Section 191.761)

 Beginning July 1, 2015, this act requires the Department of Health and Senior Services to transport collected, donated umbilical cord blood samples to a nonprofit umbilical cord blood bank located in St. Louis City in existence as of the effective date of the act.
 The collection sites shall only be those facilities designated and trained by the blood bank in the collection and handling of umbilical cord blood specimens.

 This provision is identical to a provision in CCS/HCS/SCS/SB 716 (2014); SCS/HCS/HB 2125 (2014) and HCS/HB 1193 (2014).